2024 MLK Commemoration at Florida Tech

-Join Us As We Celebrate The Life And Achievements Of Dr. Martin Luther King, Jr., As Well As Recognize Two Outstanding Community Members Serving Brevard County.
+Join the Florida Tech Office of Alumni Affairs and Black Student Union As They Celebrate The Life And Achievements Of Dr. Martin Luther King, Jr., As Well As Recognize Two Outstanding Community Members Serving Brevard County.

 Location: Gleason Performing Arts Center - Florida Tech campus map

 Optional: Come to campus early and see the Breaking Barriers mural in honor of Dr. Julius Montgomery, located on the third floor of Evans Library.
 Viewing is available from 5:45 p.m. - 6:45 p.m.